Is glycine the safest medicine? Glycine: application features and side effects

 • decreased attention and lethargy due to suppression of adrenaline production (which especially unsafe for drivers);

-Glycine overdose often has the following symptoms:
+An overdose of glycine often has the following symptoms:

-• weak and lethargic state;
+• weak and lethargic condition;

 • drop in blood pressure;

-• drop in muscle tone;
+• loss of muscle tone;

 • dizziness and apathy;